 All the data is stored in the system for 400 days and can be retrieved anytime.

 The service level increased dramatically.
-Nurses (being controlled) attend patients faster.
+Nurses (being controlled) attend to patients faster.
 Plus, hospital staff focus on patient care, rather than arguing about response time.
 KLOUD-Assistant provides objective data to resolve any dispute concerning patients’ service level fast.

 The response time improved.
 Hospital staff doesn’t have to be in the nurses’ office to see patients’ requests.
 KLOUD-Attendant informs them through a smartphone or laptop for instant reaction.

-The workload distributed properly.
+The workload is distributed properly.
 The hospital can redistribute nurses between patients according to request patterns to keep their workload balanced.

 “We feel proud and happy about providing this kind of “IoT nature” solutions using KLOUDSKY, besides we like to try new things”Yasintha Vithanage, KLOUDIP Chief Technology Officer.

 The solution is scalable to other domains.
 Where there’s a request – maintenance, assistance, security issues – KLOUD-Attendant will help to enhance service levels.
 Contact us – we’ll share our knowledge on its implementation.